OpenTermsArchive/contrib-versions/Tumblr/Terms of Service.md

 Claims relating to the unauthorized access to any data communications relating to, or Content stored under or relating to, your Account, including but not limited to unauthorized interception, use, or alteration of such communications or your Content.
 For the sake of clarity, this includes any and all claims related to the security of your Account credentials.

-Claims relating to any face-to-face meetings in any way related to Tumblr at any venues ("**Meetups**"), including without limitation claims related to the actions or omissions of any Subscribers or third parties who organize, attend, or are otherwise involved in any Meetups. see our Meetups page for more information.
+Claims relating to any face-to-face meetings in any way related to Tumblr at any venues ("**Meetups**"), including without limitation claims related to the actions or omissions of any Subscribers or third parties who organize, attend, or are otherwise involved in any Meetups.
 Unless otherwise expressly disclosed in writing, Tumblr does not sponsor, oversee, or in any manner control Meetups.

 If you are a California resident, you waive California Civil Code § 1542, which says: "A general release does not extend to claims which the creditor does not know or suspect to exist in his favor at the time of executing the release, which if known by him must have materially affected his settlement with the debtor."